pedi10/recworkshop_flutterfirebase/README.md

 ---

-*Created for the REC Workshop: Flutter & Firebase Workshop </br>
+*Created for the REC Workshop: Flutter & Firebase</br>
 Pedram Moshiri</br>
 May 2025*